 The president and AVP have been leaders in providing opportunities and incentives for institutional improvement at the college.
-Through program course articulation between the College and the Guam Department of Education, eligible high school students are able to simultaneously earn college credit for articulated high school courses. since inception, there has been a steady increase in the number of high school graduates enrolling in the College after earning college credits in the DUAL and DCAPS programs.
-This information is disseminated to stakeholders through SAGA reports and Factbooks (AVP Saga Volume 5, 2013, Factbook Volume 10, p.
-15).
+Program course articulation between the College and the Guam Department of Education (DOE), allows eligible high school students to simultaneously earn college credit for articulated high school courses.
+Since inception, there has been a steady increase in the number of high school graduates enrolling in the College after earning college credits in the DUAL and DCAPS programs.
+This information is disseminated to stakeholders through SAGA reports and Factbooks p.15.

-The AVP office generates annual SAGA closeout reports.
-These SAGA reports provide the college community with evidence-based research, findings, and conclusions for individual projects approved by the AVP.
-Practices to improve student learning and outcomes developed through these awards include the development of training for faculty members to develop culturally effective teaching practices.
-Faculty can use the results of the research and pilot projects to develop programs that better serve the academic needs of the college students.
+The office of the AVP generates annual SAGA closeout reports that provides the college community with evidence-based research, findings, and outcomes of projects approved by the AVP.
+Practices to improve student learning and outcomes developed through these awards include the development of training for faculty members to develop culturally effective teaching practices and faculty can use the results of the research and pilot projects to develop courses programs that better serve the academic needs of the college students.

 Several mechanisms are in place for stakeholders to bring forward ideas for institutional improvement.
 The November 2013 college assembly is an example of the College's participative process in action.
 Following a brief presentation all shareholders were encouraged to participate in the development of the 2014-2020 ISMP (BOT Meeting Minutes January 10, 2014).
-Stakeholders provided input and feedback that led to implementation of the finalized document in 2014.
-Additionally student input in the decision making process is encouraged during "Meet the President" town hall meetings and COPSA events.
-The town hall meetings has seen a growing number of students attending the sessions.
-The fall 2014 'Meet the President two-day session had 389 students, staff, administrators, and faculty in attendance (BOT Meeting Minutes, November 6, 2014).
+Stakeholders provided input and feedback and the president regularly updated the community on ISMP development that led to implementation of the finalized document in 2014.
+Additionally student input in the decision making process is encouraged during "Meet the President" town hall meetings and COPSA events, and board meetings.
+Three hundred and eighty nine students, staff, administrators, and faculty attended the fall 2014 two-day session, (BOT Meeting Minutes, November 6, 2014, p.2) where students discussed issues such as future plans for a gymnasium, parking issues, and possibility of foreign language courses.
 Additionally, joint strategic planning sessions between the Faculty Senate and the Administration are held every semester.